shivkumar0757/meal-calorie-backend-shiv/Readme.md

 A production-ready FastAPI backend service for meal calorie tracking.
 Users can register, authenticate, and get accurate calorie information for any dish using the USDA FoodData Central API.

-**🏆 100% Requirements Compliant** - Fully implements all specifications from the assignment document.
+**🏆 Production-Ready API** - Comprehensive meal calorie tracking solution with enterprise-grade features.

 ---